16+ Soil Facts You Won’t Believe Exist! (Free Printables)

 Soil has been utilized in the cosmetics industry for thousands of years, with clay minerals being a major component in various beauty products.

-For example, clay is frequently used in facial masks and mud baths for cleansing, exfoliation, and oil absorption, as it is a natural way to purify and soothe skin.
+For example, clay is frequently used in facial masks and mud baths to cleanse, exfoliate, and absorb oil, as it is a natural way to purify and soothe skin.

 Additionally, mineral-rich clays are used in blushes, foundations, and toothpaste, as different clays offer unique rejuvenating and healing properties.